The Issue

 The Change

-At the same time, the project aims to support newly arrived refugees through increased access to community-based mental health and psychosocial services, with DCA and its partner providing basic psychological first aid prior to settlement.
+At the same time, the project aimed to support newly arrived refugees through increased access to community-based mental health and psychosocial services, with DCA and its partner providing basic psychological first aid prior to settlement.

 The Partner